Bri-gid/alx-system_engineering-devops/0x00-shell_basics/README.md

-copies all html files from the current directory to the parent directory
+moves all files the begins with an upper case to /tmp/u